Wondering how to drain a cauliflower ear by yourself?

 My Cauliflower Ear Story

-During an afternoon no-gi class, my training partner and I were practicing guillotine escapes.
+During an afternoon no-gi class, my training partner and I were practicing guillotines and guillotine escapes.

 It was like any other class, and we got some good rolls in after.